 Figure 2.
-The Phoenician-Punic coins under study found in the archaeological site of Tharros (Sardinia, Italy): (a) THT CLO1; (b) THT CLO2; (c) THT CLO3.
+The Phoenician–Punic coins under study found in the archaeological site of Tharros (Sardinia, Italy): (a) THT CLO1; (b) THT CLO2; (c) THT CLO3.

-The study of the corrosion mechanisms and the characterisation of the corrosion products layers grown on the coins were mainly performed by means of micro-Raman Spectroscopy (μ-RS), which proved to be a powerful technique for the identification of the different corrosion products.
+The study of the corrosion mechanisms and the characterisation of the layers of corrosion products on the coins were mainly performed by means of μ-RS, which proved to be a powerful technique for the identification of the different corrosion products.

-In the corrosion study, μ-RS is widely employed to assess the composition of the corrosion products, in a non-destructive way.
-A monochromatic light, usually from a laser in the visible range, is employed to determine the vibration mode of the molecules and identify them thanks to the shift in energy.
+In the study of corrosion, μ-RS is widely employed to assess the composition of corrosion products in a non-destructive way.
+A monochromatic light, usually from a laser in the visible range, is employed to determine the vibration mode of the molecules and identify them based on the shift in energy.

-Micro-Raman (μ-Raman) analyses were performed at room temperature using a Renishaw RM2000, equipped with a Peltier cooled charge-coupled device (CCD) camera in conjunction with a Leica optical microscope with 10x, 20x, 50x and 100x objectives.
-Measurements were performed using the 50x objective (laser spot diameter of about 1 μm) and the 785 nm line of a laser diode.
-Two Edge filters blocked the Rayleigh-scattered light below 100 cm-1.
-For this reason, the study of ultra-low wavenumber Raman spectra in the region <100 cm-1 is overlooked.
-In order to avoid damage of the patina and to prevent that the fluorescence covered the Raman signal, the laser power was lowered.
+Micro-Raman analyses were performed at room temperature using a Renishaw RM2000 equipped with a Peltier-cooled charge-coupled device camera in conjunction with a Leica optical microscope with 10×, 20×, 50× and 100× objectives.
+Measurements were performed using the 50× objective (laser spot diameter of about 1 μm) and the 785 nm line of a laser diode.
+Two edge filters blocked the Rayleigh-scattered light below 100 cm−1.
+For this reason, the study of ultra-low wavenumber Raman spectra in the region <100 cm−1 is overlooked.
+In order to avoid damaging the patina and to prevent the fluorescence from covering the Raman signal, the laser power was lowered.
 No baseline was subtracted from the recorded spectra.
-The spectra obtained were compared with GRAMS Spectroscopy Software and databases available in the literature [12].
+The spectra obtained were compared with GRAMS spectroscopy software and databases available in the literature [12].

-Moreover, an investigation of the chemical composition and morphology of the corrosion products layers was carried out by optical and electron microscopy, and X-ray diffraction.
+Moreover, an investigation of the chemical composition and morphology of the corrosion product layers was carried out by optical and electron microscopy and X-ray diffraction.

-Optical microscope uses visible light and a system of lenses to generate magnified images of the corrosion products.
-OM measurements can be easily performed without any sampling and allows studying the morphology and distribution of the corrosion products on the artefact surface, taking advantage of the possibility to easily identify them by the different colours.
+An optical microscope uses visible light and a system of lenses to generate magnified images.
+OM measurements can be easily performed without any sampling and can be used to study the morphology and distribution of corrosion products on the artefact surface, allowing for identification based on colour.

-Scanning Electron Microscopy (SEM) uses a beam of accelerated electrons to scan the object surface and obtain higher magnification images of the corrosion products.
-Generally, the microscope is coupled with Energy Dispersive Spectrometer (EDS) which allows to obtain information on the chemical composition of the sample.
-EDS characterization capabilities are due to the fundamental principle that each element has a unique atomic structure allowing a unique set of peaks on its electromagnetic emission spectrum.
+SEM uses a beam of accelerated electrons to scan an object’s surface and obtain higher magnification images.
+Generally, the microscope is coupled with EDS, which makes it possible to obtain information on the chemical composition of the sample.
+EDS characterisation capabilities are due to the fundamental principle that each element has a unique atomic structure that appears as a unique set of peaks on its electromagnetic emission spectrum.

-Optical microscopy investigations were performed by using a Leica microscope M 125C equipped with a digital camera.
-Scanning electron microscopy (SEM) and energy dispersive X-Ray spectroscopy (EDS) were carried out by a Cambridge 360 SEM equipped with a LaB6 filament and with an EDS INCA 250 and a four–sectors back scattered electron detector (BSE).
+Optical microscopy investigations were performed using a Leica microscope M 125C equipped with a digital camera.
+SEM and EDS were carried out by a Cambridge 360 scanning electron microscope equipped with a LaB6 filament and with an INCA 250 energy-dispersive spectrometer and a four-quadrant back-scattered electron detector (BSE).
 SEM images were recorded in BSE mode at an acceleration voltage of 20 kV and a working distance of 25 mm.

-Micro-structural identification of the crystalline phases formed on the bronze coins was determined by X-ray diffraction (XRD) analysis by means of a Siemens 5000 X-ray powder diffractometer using a Ni-filtered Cu Kα radiation (λ 1.5418 Å).
-Angular values in the range 20 °– 60 ° in additive mode, a step size of 0.05 ° and a sampling time of 2 s were the experimental parameters used for first data acquisition.
+Micro-structural identification of the crystalline phases formed on the bronze coins was determined by XRD analysis by means of a Siemens 5000 X-ray powder diffractometer using Ni-filtered Cu Kα radiation (λ 1.5418 Å).
+Angular values in the range of 20 °– 60 ° in additive mode, a step size of 0.05 ° and a sampling time of 2 s were the experimental parameters used for first data acquisition.